toxazol/machineLearning/README.md

 > *ω(i)* is a monotonically decreasing sequence of real-number weights, specifying contribution of *i-th* neighbor in *u* classification.

-Such sequence can be obtained as geometric sequence with scale factor *q*.
-Where optimal *q* is found by minimizing risk with LOO.
+Such sequence can be obtained as geometric sequence with scale factor *q<1*.
+Where optimal *q* is found by minimizing empirical risk with LOO.

 > **kwNN + LOO chart**